 One, they're delaying.

-Yeah, of course, they were too busy uh fighting for immigration law changes, voting law changes, and for the National Endowment for the Arts and the National Endowment for the Humanities and the Kennedy Center.
+Yeah, of course, they were too busy fighting for immigration law changes, voting law changes, and for the National Endowment for the Arts and the National Endowment for the Humanities and the Kennedy Center.

 You know, there's just a level of ignorance there.

-There might be Fiduciary, a fiduciary responsibility that you don't know about.
+There might be fiduciary, a fiduciary responsibility that you don't know about.

-You know, businesses are structured in all sorts of ways, and it just is you'd have to know something about business to understand that.
+You know, businesses are structured in all sorts of ways, and it just is, you'd have to know something about business to understand that, well, why is that company applying for aid?

 Because it has shareholders that they've got to respond to.

-Um, obviously, you know, a lot of states are opening.
+Obviously, you know, a lot of states are opening.

-And I was glad Ted Cruz went in and you know, they threw this poor woman in jail.
+And I was glad Ted Cruz went in and, you know, they threw this poor woman in jail.

-You apologize, apologize to the politicians.
+You apologize to the politicians.

-I keep talking about this.
+And later on in the program, too, I keep talking about this.

 I go shopping every week.

-I go to my local drugstore, I go to my local grocery store, and I put my mask on and I go through like everybody else.
+I go to my local grocery store and I put my mask on and I go through like everybody else.

 Every single week, I see the same guys stocking the shelves at my local grocery store.

-Now we're right in the middle of this shift show.
+Now, we're right in the middle of this shift show.

-And it is, you know, these guys have been there every week, or else New York, New Yorkers wouldn't eat.
+And it is, you know, these guys have been there every week or else New York, New Yorkers wouldn't eat.

 What do I say?

-Farmers farm, packers pack, truckers, truck, and these guys stock the shelves.
+And these guys stock the shelves.

 And they're around the general public every single day.

-And I asked this young kid, he's a young kid, I won't give you his last name, but his name is Robert.
+I won't give you his last name, but his name is Robert.

 He'll join us later in the program.

-I saw him again yesterday, and I said, you know, I've been talking a lot about you on my radio and TV show.
+I saw him again yesterday and I said, you know, I've been talking a lot about you on my radio and TV show.

-And he goes, Yeah, I heard.
+And he goes, yeah, I heard.

 My mom listens to you.

-I've just, you know, he's a great kid, become friendly with him.
+I've just, you know, he's a great kid.

 We'd have no food.